APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 ﻿# ProjData/
-> This file is a placeholder that ensures that the **ProjData/** folders are included in a source code repositories, and optionally available to a project at runtime.

-## Purpose of ProjData/
 Any required project data is stored in **ProjData/**.

 Project data is static data that a project needs to function, and is not created or modified by the project.